thomasyang44/sko-tech-academy/docs/client-onboarding/deploy-integrate.md

 ## Instructions

-Below are the materials that you will need to import and build the client onboarding solution:
+Below are the steps that you will need to import and build the client onboarding solution.

+==TY/GB: Describe how teams should approach performing these steps in parallel.
+Possibly steps: 1&2, 3, 4&5, 6==

 **Note:** These instructions assume that you have Cloud Pak for Business Automation 21.0.3 installed along with Open Prediction Service (OPS).